Kinder Scout from Hayfield, Peak District

 Guided Walking in the Peak District

-One of the easier Kinder Scout guided walks up the highest mountain in the Peak District
+One of the shorter Kinder Scout guided walks up the highest mountain in the Peak District

-We head back now and climb another 100m (300ft) onto the plateau of Kinder and follow the edge towards the spectacular Kinder Downfall, still following the original 1932 Trespass route.
+After a fairly tough climb of around 400m (1200ft) we reach the plateau of Kinder Scout and follow the edge towards the spectacular Kinder Downfall passing the hidden Charged Rock.
 After the downfall we continue on to the strangely named Kinder Low which is actually the highest of Kinder's three trig points at 633m (2077ft).
 It's not quite at the very summit, which is a rather indistinct point 3m higher and about 800m away on the boggy plateau.
 I can guide you to it if you want to be at the very top!

 It's now time to start heading back down which we do via a nice path over Kinderlow End.
 Before we drop down we'll pass a "Bowl Barrow", which is an early Bronze Age (~2000BC) burial mound.
 We continue down through the fields and back to Bowden Bridge.

 Meet: Hayfield, Bowden Bridge car park at 08:30 for an 08:45 start

 Grade: Fairly Strenuous